MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 To understand containers, it can be helpful to compare them with virtual machines, which are a complementary virtualization technology:

 - Virtual machines provide a complete virtualization of a computer, running an operating system in the virtual machine as if it were on physical hardware.
 Your apps run in the VM.
+- Containers provide an isolated environment in which to run an app, but remove much of the

+- Containers provide an isolated environment, but
+-
+-
-- Containers provide a partial virtualization of the operating system so that each container doesn't need to run an entire operating system.
+- partial virtualization of the operating system so that each container doesn't need to run an entire operating system.
 Instead, the containers include a lightweight operating system that consists only of the user mode where apps run, sharing the kernel with the host operating system.

  ![](media/container-arch.png)